yanxichen/markdown-cv/index.md

 `Python`
 __Realsense Viewer__, A 3D Point Cloud Data Visualization for Intel® RealSense™ Camera, built with Python and VTK.
-- Displays and allows user engagement with the visualized 3D point cloud data in real-time

-`Python`
-__InstaGrow__, An Instagram automation tool that grows followers through automated interactions with other accounts.
-- Doubled follower count within a month through automated liking posts and following accounts

 ## Education